Ngā whitiāhua tuku iho Heritage films

 Running time: 4' 32", B&W

 In 1918 the Wellington City Council established a Municipal Milk Department, possibly the first local authority in the world to do so.
 It was set up in response to concerns over the quality of milk being supplied to Wellington citizens.
-The Council had previously tried to gain some control over quality with the passing of the Wellington City Council Milk Act (1906), but it was the impetus of the councillor (later to become Mayor), Sir Charles Norwood and his concern for the health local citizens that led to the establishment of the department.
+The Council had previously tried to gain some control over quality with the passing of the Wellington City Milk-supply Act (1910), but it was the impetus of the councillor (later to become Mayor), Sir Charles Norwood and his concern for the health local citizens that led to the establishment of the department.

 Initially the Council just concerned itself with the collection and treatment of milk at a depot which it established in Dixon Street but in 1922 the Department took over complete control of supply from farm gate to consumer and introduced bottles.
 This move led to the purchase of the Council's first dairy factory at Otaki and soon the Department became the sole supplier and distributor of milk to homes and schools from Wellington to Levin.
 Dairies had to be licensed and were subject to Council hygiene inspections and random milk testing as it was then illegal for agents to sell (or even to be in possession of) low-fat milk.
 Prosecutions of dairies caught selling low-fat milk were not uncommon as this generally indicated that the dairy owner had watered-down the product to increase their profit margin.